Notehall: History

 Notehall was launched in 2008 at the University of Arizona by Sean Conway, Justin Miller, D.J.
 Stephan and Fadi Chalfoun.
 Within 8 months, 40% of the students at the University of Arizona were using Notehall.
 By November 2008, the student government at the University of Arizona was considering a partnership with Notehall.

 In October 2009, Notehall appeared on the ABC reality show Shark Tank where they were successful in landing a $90,000 offer from Barbara Corcoran.
 However, weeks after the episode aired, Notehall eventually declined Corcoran's offer, and decided to participate in DreamIt Ventures annual start-up incubator and funding event, later in 2009.

-Notehall in the news

-Notehall.com has been in the news on Wall Street Journal, Forbes.com, Business Week, Yahoo, US News, Techcrunch etc. The co-founders of Notehall were nominated as the 2009 Finalists: America's Best Young Entrepreneurs.
-Notehall was one of the six firms in Selling Strategies: Six New Ways To Make Money Online.
-US News ranked Notehall as one of the five must-have Social Media Tools for College Students.
-Sean Conway, the Co-Founder and CEO of Notehall, Inc. was featured on the Wall Street Journal for being creative in getting funding during the economic recession.
-DreamIT ventures introduced Notehall.com to the media through an article in Techcrunch during August 2009.
+The co-founders of Notehall were finalists in BusinessWeek's 2009 America's Best Young Entrepreneurs.

+Stephan and Conway sold Notehall to Chegg in June 2011.
+According to the SEC filing for the sale, Chegg paid Notehall $3.7 million in equity.